foxrafi/JavaTests/README.md

-Before running software performance tests, it's important to gather relevant information from the development team to ensure that the tests are accurate and comprehensive.
-Here are some key questions to ask the development team regarding capacity before conducting performance tests:
+Of course!
+Here's a merged list of questions to ask the development team before running software performance tests, including both the initial list and the additional questions:

 1. **Expected User Load:**
    - What is the expected number of concurrent users or transactions that the system needs to support?